 Ostberg found a full-time arrangement in the M-Sport World Rally Team, alongside French rookie Eric Camilli.
-Ostberg's new partner in a cockpit is Ola Fløene.
+Ostberg's new partner in a cockpit was Ola Fløene.
 The Norwegian pair scored two podiums and finished third in Sweden and Mexico.
-Besides WRC commitments, Ostberg participated in some Norwegian events with Adapta Motorsport Ford Fiesta R5, winning all three rallies he entered.
+At the end of the season, Ostberg was seventh.
+Besides WRC commitments, he participated in some Norwegian events with Adapta Motorsport Ford Fiesta R5, winning three times.

 In 2017, Ostberg dropped out from M-Sport's team but he continues to drive a new 2017-spec Ford Fiesta WRC as private entry, joining forces with Martin Prokop's team.
 In seven events, his best result was the fifth place at Rally Catalunya.